-I am sure if you’ve been following along for a while, you know I don’t do labels, diets or follow any prescribed food rules.
+I’m sure if you’ve been following along for a while, you know I don’t do labels, diets or follow any prescribed food rules.
 But for the purposes of this post, it was important to identify that these dreamy vegan and keto fat bombs are completely customizable to your needs and preferences.
-So if you are perhaps following a keto diet, you can still make these, just omit the few dates in the recipe and replace with a little more coconut oil.
+So if you are following a keto diet, you can still make these, just omit the few dates in the recipe and replace with a little more coconut oil.
 Or you can eliminate the nut part altogether and just make the coconut butter part.
 No matter what you choose, I promise you will LOVE these vegan and keto fat bombs.
-I’ve actually got Sam requesting them from time to time because they satisfy your sweet tooth but also provide some energy and good fats as well.

 Disclaimer: This post is sponsored by Nutiva, a brand that I believe in, use for myself and encourage my clients, readers of the blog and anyone else to enjoy as well!